 Final thoughts

-Using a powerful APM tool will give you quick and complete visibility into network performance issues, making debugging take a fraction of the time.
+Using a specialized APM tool will give you quick and complete visibility into network performance issues, making debugging take a fraction of the time.
 By monitoring your throughput, you’ll know if usage spikes are affecting performance.
 Payload size is another factor that can have an impact on traffic speed.
 Your network performance monitoring tool also needs to track both client-side and server-side requests for failures—severe occurrences that should be addressed as soon as possible.
 In addition, monitoring specific traces will let you see what’s performing acceptably and what’s slow.
 Finally, your APM tool should be able to group your data in a way that makes finding patterns quick and easy.
 Instabug makes debugging easier and much faster by giving you a comprehensive analysis of your mobile app’s network performance at a glance.

 Learn more: